awsdocs/amazon-kendra-developer-guide/doc_source/adjusting-capacity.md

 # Adjusting capacity<a name="adjusting-capacity"></a>

 Amazon Kendra provides resources for your index in *capacity units*\.
 Each capacity unit provides additional resources for your index\.
-There are separate capacity units for storage and for queries\.
-You can only add capacity units to Amazon Kendra Enterprise indexes\.
-You can't add capacity to a Developer edition index\.
+There are separate capacity units for document storage and for queries\.
+You can only add capacity units to Amazon Kendra Enterprise Edition indexes\.
+You can't add capacity to a Developer Edition index\.

 A document storage capacity unit provides the following additional storage for your index\.
 + 100,000 documents or 30 GB of storage\.